amstqq/city_weather_analysis/README.md

 ## Python packages

-These packages are required to be installed in order to run the jupyter notebook.
+These packages are required to run the jupyter notebook.
 - matplotlib
 - pandas
 - numpy